Air Quality Advisory Board

 The Brightwater Air Quality Advisory Board was formed to advise the county on any corrective actions necessary to achieve our commitment to no detectable odors at the property boundary of the Brightwater Treatment facilities or beyond.

 The work and duties of the Board include:

 Members of the Air Quality Advisory Board are appointed jointly by the King County and Snohomish County executives.
-The Board consists of representatives from:
+The Board consists of representatives (one each unless stated) from: